 With HBO Max, you can binge any of HBO's acclaimed prestige dramas, like Game of Thrones; the entirety of hit sitcoms Friends and Big Bang Theory; fresh new originals; and Oscar-winning classic films and recent superhero blockbusters.

-The best HBO Max shows include popular past favorites, like Fresh Prince of Bel-air and The O.C.
+The best shows on HBO Max include popular past favorites, like Fresh Prince of Bel-air and The O.C.
 The best HBO Max movies range from TCM classics like 2001: A Space Odyssey, Studio Ghibli treats like My Neighbor Totoro to huge franchises like the DC movies.

 It's a lot.
 So, Tom's Guide has compiled a list of the best HBO Max movies and shows, so you don't get lost endlessly browsing through the catalog.